-Brand stories should be simple
+Brand stories are simple

 Now don’t get me wrong, no two brand stories are the same.
-Each brand has had its own journey, and therefore deserves its own story.
+Each brand has had its own journey and therefore deserves its own story.

 Personality plays a huge role in the way people think of each other.
 The science behind it is simple: a warming personality attracts attention, and a cold one pushes it away.

 Your brand’s personality should always be inviting to your target audience.

 People will find it very hard to relate to anything you do or sell otherwise.

 Everything boils down to your ability to be authentic, simple, and relatable.
 A story is not just a story when it comes to brands, it’s a way of life.

 Take it slow, be sincere, and try to relate to the customer.
 Those are the three main ingredients for any good brand story.